Martin Roth (psychiatrist): Honours

 Martin Roth was knighted in the 1972 New Year Honours List.
-He was elected a Fellow of the Royal Society (FRS) in 1996.
+He was elected a Fellow of the Royal Society (FRS) in 1996 and of the Academy of Medical Sciences in 2001.

 Personal life

 Roth married Constance Heller in 1945.
 The couple had three daughters.

 Roth died on 26 September 2006 in Cambridge, Cambridgeshire at the age of 88 years.
 He was buried in Cambridge City Cemetery.